 Hydration: The average human is composed of 53-65% water (in general, the fatter you are, the lower your water content).
 If this level drops by even a percentage point or two, you start to become dehydrated – and this can affect the way your organs (especially your liver, kidneys and brain) function.
 Given that we sweat up to a litre of water per day (men more than women; athletes more than sedentary folks) and also urinate approximately a litre per day, we need to keep topping ourselves up.
 Water is the best source, but tea, coffee, juices and watery foods such as cucumber also contribute.

-- TIP: If you’re not getting enough water (scores of 3 and above on our questionnaire which we can send you – just drop us an email), I recommend taking a bottle of water up to bed with you, so that you start your morning with a quick half-litre before you’ve woken up properly.
+- TIP: If you’re not getting enough water (scores of 3 and above on my questionnaire which we can send you – just drop us an email), I recommend taking a bottle of water up to bed with you, so that you start your morning with a quick half-litre before you’ve woken up properly.
 Keeping a bottle on your desk is also a good way to remind yourself to drink – and some people recommend that the bottle should be brightly-coloured so that it catches your eye more frequently.
 I like this smart water bottle which keeps reminding you to drink enough, and measures how much you’ve drunk.

 Nutrition: We should be looking to avoid refined carbohydrates (sweets, cakes, milk or white chocolate, pasta and most bread), processed foods (anything from a packet) and pollutants (anything that’s been sprayed with pesticides or fed with antibiotics) – because these things promote inflammation in our bodies, and constant inflammation will eventually make us dysfunctional in some way, whether that’s sick or injured.
 We function best when we eat food that is as natural as possible, and biased in favour of protein, essential fats and antioxidants.